iocage/iocage_legacy/README.md

 iocage
 ======

-**FreeBSD jail manager**
+**A FreeBSD jail manager.**

-iocage is a zero dependency drop in jail/container manager amalgamating some of the best features and technologies the FreeBSD operating system has to offer.
+iocage is a zero dependency, drop in jail/container manager amalgamating some of the best features and technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.

-iocage is in the FreeBSD ports tree in sysutils/iocage.
+iocage is in the FreeBSD ports tree as sysutils/iocage.
-To install using binary packages simply run: `pkg install iocage`
+To install using binary packages, simply run: `pkg install iocage`

 - **[DOCUMENTATION](http://iocage.readthedocs.org/en/latest/index.html)**

 **FEATURES:**
-- rapid thin provisioning (within seconds!)
+- Rapid thin provisioning (within seconds!)
-- templating
+- Templating
-- automatic package installation
+- Automatic package installation
-- ease of use (also supports shortened UUIDs and TAGs)
+- Ease of use (also supports shortened UUIDs and TAGs)
-- zero configuration files
+- Zero configuration files
-- virtual networking stacks (vnet)
+- Virtual networking stacks (vnet)
-- shared IP based jails (non vnet)
+- Shared IP based jails (non vnet)
-- fully writable clones
+- Fully writable clones
+- Read only basejails
-- resource limits (CPU, MEMORY, etc.)
+- Resource limits (CPU, MEMORY, etc.)
-- filesystem quotas and reservations
+- Filesystem quotas and reservations
 - ZFS jailing inside jails
-- transparent snapshot management
+- Transparent snapshot management
-- binary updates
+- Binary updates
-- differential jail packaging
+- Differential jail packaging
-- export and import
+- Export and import
 - and many more!

 **USAGE:**